Search Results for "Story of Gajasura and Vinayaka"

 View sources for this segment

-Easwara wears an elephant’s skin and the head of Gajasura is worshipped as Vinayaka’s head.
+This is why Easwara wears an elephant's skin, and the head of Gajasura is worshipped as Vinayaka's head.

 View sources for this segment